sam-mfb/docker-dev/README.md

 ## Chromium

-Call with `--disable-gpu` to get rid of graphics warnings.
-Call with `--disable-dev-shm` to avoid crashes.
+- Call with `--disable-gpu` to get rid of graphics warnings.
+- Set shm size to 2gb via docker run.
+Alternatively, call with `--disable-dev-shm-usage` to avoid crashes from too small shm size